RezEnayati/Andrew-Ng-s-Machine-learning-specialization-/Supervised Learning/Supervised Machine Learning Week 2.md

 $$f_{\vec{w},b}(x) = w_1x + w_2x^2 + w_3x^3 + b$$

 In this case feature scaling becomes a lot more important because the ranges will vary a lot.
-This is covered Next Week!